Calm, committed, and compassionate.

 Following your dreams is a nursing trend we can get behind.

-Marymount Will Continue To Educate Caring, Compassionate, Committed Nurses.
+Marymount Will Continue To Educate Caring, Compassionate, and Committed Nurses.

-One nursing trend we can promise: we’ll be here, providing our nursing students with a quality education direct from the nation’s capital.
+One nursing trend we can promise: we’ll be here, providing our nursing students with a quality education right outside the nation’s capital.
 We love nothing more than empowering our students, equipping them with tools they need to make a difference on a local, national, and international level.

-Whether you’re looking to make a career change through our ABSN program, earn an advanced degree such as the MSN-FNP, MSN-DNP, DNP-FNP, or Post Master’s Certificate FNP, Marymount University is ready to provide you with a values-based education focused on holistic care and servant leadership.
+Whether you’re looking to make a career change through our ABSN program, earn an advanced degree such as the MSN-FNP, MSN-PMHNP, DNP-FNP, DNP-PMHNP, MSN to DNP, or Post Master’s Certificate FNP, Marymount University is ready to provide you with a values-based education focused on holistic care and servant leadership.